opixelum/brain-disk-gitbook/docs/programming-paradigms/oop.md

 ## Inheritance

 - A class can inherit attributes and methods from another class.
+- The parent class is extended, and child class extends the parent.
 - Private attributes and methods are not inherited.

 ## Composition